lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Downloading and Building.md

 ideally Kotlin) support and that integrates well with Gradle.
 We recommend to use our [IntelliJ setup](/docs/handbook/intellij).

-If you plan to contribute to the [Epoch IDE](https://github.com/lf-lang/epoch), you should use the [Oomph setup for Eclipse](/docs/handbook/eclipse-oomph).

 ## Building IDEs

 Currently, we provide two IDEs that support Lingua Franca programs.